Wilderness Update Spring 2026

 BOULDER CREEK WILDERNESS-PINE BENCH 5-1-24

 Six of us brave souls hiked three+ miles uphill into the Pine Bench area of the Boulder Creek Wilderness.
 Great weather!
-The big challenge [...]
+The big challenge was battling the ticks, they were everywhere as we developed tick phobia looking at each other and pulling the little critters off our clothing.
+One [...]

 Continue Reading